PHACDataHub/data-mesh-ref-impl/usvdm/kafka_streams/README.md

 | { "name": "Bob", "blood_type": "O-", "birthday": "2012-12-23" }      |   a74d8d56   |
 | { "name": "Charlie", "blood_type": "AB-", "birthday": "2021-10-04" } |   35d8d75c   |

-By adding some random `seeds` the security level can be increase.
-There are other methods as well.
+*Note that by adding some random `seeds` the security level can be increased.
+There are other methods as well.*

 The `pid` will be used with in a jurisdiction, where the personal record is keep, to identify the personal record with ease.
-Outside of the jurisdiction, it is only an identifier of someone belongs to the said jurisdiction and that's all.
-This way the collection fo `pid` together with the identifier of the jurisdiction form a unique way to identify an person without revealing the person's information.

 Thus, in Ontario, a `pid` hash is generated and added to Alice's record in their vault of personal records